 Electronic submission in which the information submitted in support of the application complies with the eCTD structure and file formats.
 A submission is a sequence with a sequence number, which allows the management of changes in submission management.
 The eCTD dossier essentially consists of five elements:

 A collection of electronic documents compiled by a pharmaceutical company or its agent in compliance with European legislation and guidelines in order to seek a marketing authorization or any amendments thereof.
-An eCTD application may comprise a number of regulatory activities.
+An eCTD software may comprise a number of regulatory activities.

 In the EU an eCTD application may comprise several dosage forms and strengths, all under one invented product name.
 This is understood to be equivalent to a Global Marketing Authorization according to Art.
 6 para 2 Dir.
 2001/83/EC as amended.
 Some review tools describe such a collection as a application (a term which will not be used in this document).